TRICUSPID REGURGITATION (TR)

 Heart rhythm problems (arrhythmias)

 Treatment for TR depends on how severe the condition is and what caused it.
 Mild TR may not cause symptoms or require treatment.
-If the condition is severe and causing symptoms, medications or surgery may be needed.
-The goal of treatment is to improve the heart’s function while minimizing symptoms, prevent complications, and improve quality of life.1
+If the condition is severe and causing symptoms, medications, surgery or tricuspid Transcatheter Edge-to-Edge Repair (TEER) may be needed.
+The goal of treatment is to improve the heart’s function while minimizing symptoms, preventing complications, and improving quality of life.1

-• Surgery: The Tricuspid valve may need to be repaired or replaced, which is usually performed through open-heart surgery1
+- Surgery: The Tricuspid valve may need to be repaired or replaced, which is usually performed through surgery1

-• Transcatheter edge-to-edge repair (TEER): If the doctor determines that open-heart tricuspid valve surgery is not an option—due to age, advanced heart failure, or other associated medical conditions—a minimally invasive treatment option called transcatheter edge-to-edge repair may be a possibility
+- Tricuspid TEER: If the doctor determines that tricuspid valve surgery is not an option—due to age, advanced heart failure, or other associated medical conditions—a minimally invasive treatment option called transcatheter edge-to-edge repair may be a possibility

 If left untreated, TR can lead to heart failure and death2